netradyne/Policy/PrivacyPolicy.md

 Collection of Personal Information from or Through Social Media Sites

-When you interact with any NetraDyne page or account on a social media platform, such as Facebook, Twitter, Google+, Tumblr, LinkedIn, YouTube, or Pinterest, we may collect the personal information that you make available to us on that page or account including your account ID or “handle.”
+When you interact with any Netradyne page or account on a social media platform, such as Facebook, Twitter, Google+, Tumblr, LinkedIn, YouTube, or Pinterest, we may collect the personal information that you make available to us on that page or account including your account ID or “handle.”
 However, we will comply with the privacy policies of the corresponding social media platform and we will only collect and store such personal information that we are permitted to collect by the social media platform.

 Collection of Personal and Non-Personal Information from Other Sources